 Each quality measure is assigned a unique measure number for all available collection types.
-Measure numbers represent a continuation in numbering since the inception of MIPS (2017 through the 2025 performance period).
-Measure stewards provided revisions to the measures that were finalized in Calendar Year (CY) 2025 Physician Fee Schedule (PFS) final rule.
+Measure numbers represent a continuation in numbering since the inception of MIPS (2017 through the 2026 performance period).
+Measure stewards provided revisions to the measures that were finalized in the Calendar Year (CY) 2026 Physician Fee Schedule (PFS) final rule.
+The measures use standard formatting across the inventory to support clarity and consistency.